Bicycle Accident Attorney Los Angelesgreylawpi2021-08-18T11:22:55+00:00

 TYPES OF BICYCLE ACCIDENT INJURIES

-While riding a bike is a great, eco-friendly alternative when it comes to getting around town, it is also a big risk for riders.
+While riding a bike is a great, eco-friendly alternative to getting around town, it is also a high risk for riders.
 No one expects to be involved in an accident or become injured when they ride a bicycle, but it happens.
-Some injuries are minor and some can change the rest of a person’s life.
-There are several types of bicycle accident injuries that can occur, including but not limited to:
+Some injuries are minor, and some can change the rest of a person’s life.
+Several types of bicycle accident injuries can occur, including but not limited to:

 Soft tissue injuries